 Mr. Saiki has served in a succession of key posts at the Ministry of Foreign Affairs of Japan.
 He possesses profound knowledge of geopolitics developed through foreign diplomacy, as well as important insight into various foreign country risks and an extensive personal network for dealing with these.

-Attendance at Board Meetings (FY2019) Regular: held 11 times, attended 11 times [100% attendance rate]

-Extraordinary: held 3 times, attended 3 times
+Regular: held 11 times, attended 11 times [100% attendance rate] Extraordinary: held 3 times, attended 3 times

 Attendance at Governance, Nomination and Compensation Committee Meetings (FY2019) Held 4 times, attended 4 times [100% attendance rate]